 The potential for demand to increase significantly has prompted at least one manufacturer to invest in UK-based PPE production.
 James Kinsella, co-chief executive of South Yorkshire-based Bluetree, said the company’s decision to start a face mask plant was related to projections of how the pandemic would evolve, especially related to NHS policies on shielding health workers from viral spread.

 "We envisage a greater accent in hospitals on infection control to cut down not just on Covid but other diseases such as flu.
 This will require more PPE including masks," Kinsella said.

-In recent weeks, government figures related to the severity of the crisis have risen - even though there are signs the increases have plateaued.
+In recent weeks, government figures related to the severity of the crisis have risen alarmingly.
 On November 2, daily registered Covid deaths in England reached 255, the highest since early March.
 For nearly all of June, there were fewer than 20 deaths from Covid a day.

 Daily hospital Covid cases in England have climbed from below 1,000 in May and June this year to more than 7,000 in early November, similar to the numbers in October 2020, after which cases climbed precipitously to a peak of more than 34,000 on January 18.
 Two days later, 1,662 deaths were recorded, the highest number for England so far.

 Any repeat of this over the next few months would, while signalling a catastrophe for the health system, hugely increase demand for PPE.

 Made Here Now data based on the "intensity ratio" have revealed key trends shaping demand for items such as masks and gowns, pointing to a tightening of efforts to control infection in hospitals and other health settings

 Behind the Made Here Now data is an analysis of the intensity ratio over the three six-month periods since around the start of the pandemic in April 2020 and for which government figures are available.